 The permittee is liable for all damage or injury to property or persons that may occur or be caused by use of the permit, and by accepting the permit, the permittee agrees to save the City of New York, the Parks Department and the Central Park Conservancy, Inc. harmless from any claim whatsoever which may result from such use.

-Mail your permit application and money order (no personal checks) to the address shown at the bottom of the application.
+Mail your permit application along with form of payment (check, money order, credit card information) to the address shown at the bottom of the application.

 Questions?
 Call 212-360-2766, Monday through Friday.